ianmiell/shutit/README.md

 ShutIt acts as a modular and easy to use wrapper around [pexpect](https://github.com/pexpect/pexpect).

-Here is a simple example of a script that creates file if they are not there already:
+Here is a simple example of a script that creates a file and a directory if they are not there already:

 [![Simple Example](https://asciinema.org/a/47076.png)](https://asciinema.org/a/47076)